How to Legally Dump Your Twilight Princess GameCube Disc

 • Nintendo has historically pursued ROM distribution sites aggressively.
 They have not pursued individual users with personal dumps.

-• The Dusk project itself contains no Nintendo IP.
-Running Dusk with your own dump is the cleanest path.
+• The Dusklight project itself contains no Nintendo IP.
+Running Dusklight with your own dump is the cleanest path.

 Troubleshooting